telerik/blazor-docs/common-features/input-validation.md

 1. Add a `DataAnnotationsValidator` inside the editable form.
 1. Provide the values to the inputs through the `bind-Value` binding syntax.

-This article provides examples of validating the Telerik Blazor components.
-The examples are separated by input types for brevity:

 * [Simple Inputs](#simple-inputs)
 * [DropDownList](#dropdownlist)